matrix-org/complement-crypto/README.md

 TODO: consider checking in working builds so you can git clone and run.
 Git LFS for `libmatrix_sdk_ffi.so` given it's 60MB?

+If you get failing tests, JS SDK logs to file as does Rust SDK in `./tests`, which are uploaded to GHA as artifacts.
+You can then grep for the test name to find the right place in the file e.g `grep 'TestAliceBobEncryptionWorks/js|js' tests/js_sdk.log`.

 #### Environment Variables

 - `COMPLEMENT_CRYPTO_TEST_CLIENT_MATRIX` : Comma separated clients to run.
 Default: `jj,jr,rj,rr`